PokeRogueMOD/JsPoRoMOD/README.md

 > Since there was some unnecessary drama regarding the so-called `RogueEditor`, I decided to just make my own account modification tool from scratch, based only on the [source code](https://github.com/pagefaultgames/pokerogue).
 My goal is to focus on adding new features that do not exist yet, with a nice **Graphical User Interface** (**GUI**).

 # JsPoRoAnal
+> Remember to be alert at all times.
+Stay aware of your surroundings.

 Welcome to the JsPoRoAnal!
-This is the new Repo for everything related to JavaScript Hacks and tools.
+This is the new Repo for everything related to JavaScript Hacks and tools. _(Readme needs to be updated soon...!)_

 ## [Discord Server](https://discord.gg/rsNPUcbrPT)